 - WP User Avatar: Need a simple way to show a profile picture for yourself or your subscribers?
-This plugin allows you and your subscriber to bypass the hassle of creating an account and upload the profile picture to Gravatar.
+This plugin allows you and your subscriber to bypass the hassle of creating an account and uploading the profile picture to Gravatar.
 You and your subscriber will be able to upload a profile image to your media library and use it as the profile picture.

-This list will change over time as better, and new plugins emerge.
+This list will change over time as better and new plugins emerge.
 As a rule of thumb, you want to install quality plugins and watch for the following criteria when you pick a plugin:

 - Have been installed over thousands of sites

 - The plugin is actively maintained, and check the last update was within the last few weeks.

 - The plugin is compatible with your version of WordPress.

 - Overall good reviews, and check out the reviews.

 - Read the description, faq, and look at the screenshots to determine if the plugin meets your need.

 To make your website credible (and protect yourself), you must have a few important pages on your blog.

 Home page: The home page will depend on your chosen WordPress theme.
 Typically this is configured within the theme itself, rather than a page you have to create manually.